SMITH367/InvetaryGestion/readme.md

-## This is a simple API to manipulation of products database
+## This is a simple inventary gestion.

+Steps for install.

+Run npm install in the proyect and run npm start to start the server.

+Open the index.html in an localserver to view the front end

-This api has the routes:
+The API has the routes:

 ##### /products
 {